What is SAFE?

 Bird V, Le Boutillier C, Leamy M, Williams J, Bradstreet S, Slade M (2014) Evaluating the feasibility of complex interventions in mental health services: standardised measure and reporting guidelines, British Journal of Psychiatry, 204¸ 316-321

-This paper included SAFE Version 1.0.
-Ongoing evaluation identified the need for minor modifications (SAFE Version 1.1) and a rating manual to further improve the reliability of SAFE ratings.
+The above paper included SAFE Version 1.0 as an appendix.
+Subsequent evaluation identified the need for minor modifications (SAFE Version 1.1) and a rating manual to further improve the reliability of SAFE ratings.